-Yes!
+Yes.
 Open the file using Service Pack 5 of the previous release.
 This allows users to use a mix of SOLIDWORKS files from consecutive releases right inside the previous version.
 Files can be opened directly and associativity is maintained.
-You do not have to export and import files!
+You do not have to export and import files.

 Adding a future model to an assembly is like adding a neutral file (e.g., STEP or a Parasolid).
 We can mate it into position, pattern it, display it in a Bill of Materials—anything that doesn’t involve feature data.
-Use interference detection when mating, suppress and unsuppress future version components, and access to the default planes and origins.
+Use interference detection when mating, suppress and unsuppress future version components, and have access to the default planes and origins.

 Although we can’t open future drawings in an earlier version of SOLIDWORKS, we can create drawings with future models.
 We can create a drawing of an assembly that includes future version and current version components.
 The same rules for assemblies apply here, where we can’t use commands that require the FeatureManager information (like Model Items), but we can still insert Smart Dimensions or other annotations.